ahmadmustafeen/ahmadmustafeen/README.md

 ## 🚀 About Me
+Hi, I am Ahmad,
-Quality Driven Frontend Engineer working in the industry for about 3 years, creating pixel perfect UI and architecture and providing value to the customers, while taking measure the quality of the code and implementing best practices.
+A Quality Driven Frontend Engineer working in the industry for about 3 years, creating pixel perfect UI and architecture and providing value to the customers, while taking measure the quality of the code and implementing best practices.
+I love to work on challenging projects and have my career made from this.
+My biggest dream is to save the world from Zombie Apocolypse using JavaScript.

 ## 🛠 Skills